Frequently Asked Questions

 What is the class student/teacher ratio?

-Science Kids’ student/teacher ratio is no more than 6:1 –
+Science Kids’ student/teacher for summer classes ratio never exceeds 6:1 –

-One teacher, one driver/assistant and one teaching assistant per class.
-The maximum number of students per class is 12.
+Nearly all of our summer class sizes are capped at 12.
 Typically, there are three staff members per class for our 6-8 year olds and two staff members for our 9-12 year olds.

 Who are the teachers?